thebracket/rltk/README.md

 ## Building from source

-You need SFML for your platform, and cmake.
+You need SFML for your platform, Boost, and cmake.
 Make a "build" folder, and use CMake to generate build files for your platform (I'll expand upon this later, when this is a more useful library).

 ## Included Examples (with lots of comments!)